-How to prepare your small business for severe weather
+How to prepare your small business for winter

 Whether it’s wet, cold, windy or sunny, the UK weather is one of our most popular topics of conversation.
 And it’s only becoming more so as the weather becomes more unpredictable and extreme.